yezz123/JeffQL/README.md

 ## JeffQL :rocket:

 > Note : This is one of my learning path project on how i can code GraphQL in different environments ex.
-Django | Flask | FastAPI :love:
+Django | Flask | FastAPI :heart:

 > I choose this Name JeffQL cause i have a Low level Friend with a Nickname Jeff i wish he understand that Python and JavaScript is the future :rocket: